AnanyaDeshmukh30/diabetes-prediction-streamlit/README.md

-Diabetes Prediction – Streamlit App
+Diabetes Prediction App deployed over Streamlit

 Steps to Run:
 1. Install Python (3.9 or above)
 2. Open terminal in this folder
 3. Run: